-DFF | Medical Sciences: All applications for DFF-Research Project1 and DFF-Research Project2 within the areas of (i) stem cells/cell biology, (ii) cancer, (iii) pharmacology and (iv) psychiatry/neuro-science will, to the extent possible, be submitted for review by an external panel.
+DFF | Medical Sciences: All applications for DFF-Research Project1 and DFF-Research Project2 within the areas of (i) clinical psychiatry and neuroscience, (ii) basic psychiatry and neuroscience, as well as (iii) metabolism will, to the extent possible, be submitted for review by an external panel.

-DFF | Technology and Production Sciences: Applications for DFF-Research Project2 within the following four research areas: (i) signals and systems, (ii) optics, photonics, electronics & power electronics, (iii) veterinary & animal sciences & related food science, as well as (iv) pharmaceutical science, vaccines & applied immunology, will, to the extent possible, be submitted for review by an external panel.
+DFF | Technology and Production Sciences: Applications for DFF-Research Project2 within the following four research areas: (i) signals and systems, (ii) optics, photonics, electronics and power electronics, (iii) veterinary- and animal science including related food science, as well as (iv) biotechnology and bio-technical production will, to the extent possible, be submitted for review by an external panel.
 If this year's number of applications is very low within one or more of these areas, the applications in question may instead be sent for individual external review.

-DFF| Cross-council Committee: Applications to DFF-Research Project1 and 2, subject to a cross-council processing, will be sent to an external review panel after the processes in each of the relevant research councils (see section 5.4 and section 5.5).
+DFF | Cross-council Committee: Applications to DFF-Research Project1 and DFF-Research Project2, subject to a cross-council processing, will be sent to an external review panel after the processes in each of the relevant research councils (see section 5.4 and section 5.5).